springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/3-tekton/step1.md

 ## Create namespaces

-To simulate the dev an prod environments into which we will be deploying the sample app, create dev and prod namepsaces.
+To simulate the dev and prod environments into which you will be deploying the sample app, create dev and prod namepsaces.

 ```
 kubectl create ns dev